 Neurotech Has Its Own Ethical Considerations Outside the AI Ethics Landscape

-More and more, the growing subject of AI ethics is becoming a robust discussion; one that's mushrooming into varied ideas in the contexts of technology policy and regulation.
+The growing subject of AI ethics is a robust discussion; one that's mushrooming into varied ideas in the contexts of technology policy and regulation.

 Berger and Rossi (2023) classify neurotech as invasive or non-invasive across three specific categories: